The Story of Angelo

 at Jamestown Settlement

-‘TENACITY’ Exhibition Features ‘Angelo’ Document on loan from The National Archives of UK
+‘TENACITY’ Exhibition Featured ‘Angelo’ Document on loan from The National Archives of UK

-Jamestown Settlement’s “TENACITY: Women in Jamestown and Early Virginia” special exhibition, a legacy project of the 2019 Commemoration, American Evolution on display through January 5, 2020, features two rare documents related to Angelo, among the first recorded Africans in the colony, on loan for the first time in America from The National Archives of the United Kingdom.
+Jamestown Settlement’s “TENACITY: Women in Jamestown and Early Virginia” special exhibition, a legacy project of the 2019 Commemoration, American Evolution on display November 10, 2018, through January 5, 2020, featured two rare documents related to Angelo, among the first recorded Africans in the colony, on loan for the first time in America from The National Archives of the United Kingdom.

 The Treasurer was one of two ships that arrived in Virginia in 1619 carrying Africans.
 These

 Angolans men and women had been captured in a series of wars against the Kongo and Ndongo

 kingdoms in west central Africa.
 As captives, they were forced to walk to Luanda, the major

 slave port, and boarded the San Juan Bautista, a slave ship bound for Vera Cruz on the coast of